Dr. Venerable has also conducted extensive research in systems science, African American cultural heritage, and genealogy

 Dr. Venerable embarked upon his professional path at an early age, stating to Star, “As a child, I thought that I wanted to be a mechanical engineer and follow in my father’s footsteps.
 I had an insatiable interest in science, including how the body works, astronomy and the solar system… It was in junior high school that the seriousness began to take over.
 Russians were putting up their satellites and our national leaders were calling upon kids to consider a career in science.
 So I began to set my sights on science and mathematics in high school.”

-However, Dr. Venerable’s most substantial achievement has been changing the perspective of many generations of students, imparting to Star, “Chemistry is the study of everything and anything… There’s a logical relationship if you have substance.
+However, Dr. Venerable’s most substantial achievement has been changing the perspective of many generations of students, conveying to Star, “Chemistry is the study of everything and anything… There’s a logical relationship if you have substance.
 That’s when you have evidence, and all substance is a pure activity.
 It’s not the stuff; it’s what the stuff is doing as an activity.
-You are stuff that’s alive and doing something.
+You are atomic stuff that’s alive and doing something.
 So once you’re aware of your selfness as activity and producing evidence of your selfness, you’re conquering life and on your way to success.”